 After the session in Geneva, CIDSE also discussed the UN Binding Treaty in the panel debate “Multinationales société privée à irresponsabilités illimitées?” at the Festival des Libertés on 23 October in Brussels.

 CIDSE is one of the leading members of the Treaty Alliance, a global coalition of civil society groups and movements supporting the development of a binding international instrument.

-Here you can find the Treaty Alliance statement for the 3rd IGWG session (EN-ES-FR-PT-DE-IT).
+See the Treaty Alliance concluding statement about the IGWG 4th session (EN-ES).
+Here you can also find the statement issued for the 3rd IGWG session (EN-ES-FR-PT-DE-IT).

 - Removing Barriers to Justice (2017)